MTMDC

 categories during the year, is named "Master Hunter of the Year".

-Awards for the previous year are presented during the February
+Awards for the previous year are presented during the January or February

 meeting.
 First-, second- and third- place winners in each

-category receive a plaque; each first-place winner also receives
+category receive a plaque; the "Master Hunter" winner also receives a

 1. Finds must have been made in the month prior to the